FloWuenne/fusion-benchmarking-scripts/05_generate_report/README.md

 | `$WORKSPACE_NAME` | Seqera Platform workspace | `workspace` field |
 | `$COMPUTE_ENV_PREFIX` | Prefix for compute environment name | `compute-env` field |

-Beside these environment variables, there are a few nextflow parameters that need to be configured based on your setup.
-Go directly in to `./pipelines/nextflow.config` and modify the following variables:
+In addition to the environment variables, there are a few Nextflow parameters that need to be configured based on your setup.
+Open `./pipelines/nextflow.config` and modify the following variables:

 1) If you are an enterprise customer, please change `seqera_api_endpoint` to your Seqera Platform deployment URL.
 The person who set up your Enterprise deployment will know this address.
+2) Set `benchmark_aws_cur_report` to the AWS CUR report containing the cost information for your runs.
+You can provide the direct S3 path to this file if your credentials in Seqera Platform have access to this file.
+Otherwise, please upload the parquet report to a S3 bucket accessible by the AWS credentials associated with your compute environment.
+> **Note**: If you are using a Seqera Platform Enterprise instance that is secured with a private CA SSL certificate not recognized by default Java certificate authorities, you will need to amend the params section in the [nf-aggregate.yml](../launch/nf-aggregate-launch.yml) file before running the above seqerakit command, to specify a custom cacerts store path through `--java_truststore_path` and optionally, a password with the `--java_truststore_password` pipeline parameters.
+This certificate will be used to achieve connectivity with your Seqera Platform instance through API and CLI.
 2) Set `benchmark_aws_cur_report` to the AWS CUR report containing your runs cost information.
 This can be the direct S3 link to this file if your credentials in Seqera Platform have access to this file, otherwise, please upload the parquet report to a bucket accesible by the AWS credentials associated with your compute environment.

 ### 4. Launching nf-aggregate via seqerakit